dotnet/AspNetCore.Docs/aspnetcore/includes/webApi/getTodoItems.md

 ::: moniker range="<= aspnetcore-2.0"
 [!code-csharp[](../../tutorials/first-web-api/samples/2.0/TodoApi/Controllers/TodoController2.cs?name=snippet_todo1)]

+The preceding code defines an API controller class without methods.
+In the next sections, methods are added to implement the API.
 ::: moniker-end
 ::: moniker range=">= aspnetcore-2.1"
 [!code-csharp[](../../tutorials/first-web-api/samples/2.1/TodoApi/Controllers/TodoController2.cs?name=snippet_todo1)]

+The preceding code defines an API controller class without methods.
+In the next sections, methods are added to implement the API.
+The class is annotated with an `[ApiController]` attribute to enable some convenient features.
+For information on features enabled by the attribute, see [Annotate class with ApiControllerAttribute](xref:web-api/index#annotate-class-with-apicontrollerattribute).
 ::: moniker-end

-The preceding code:

-* Defines an empty controller class.
-In the next sections, methods are added to implement the API.
-* The constructor uses [Dependency Injection](xref:fundamentals/dependency-injection) to inject the database context (`TodoContext`) into the controller.
+The controller's constructor uses [Dependency Injection](xref:fundamentals/dependency-injection) to inject the database context (`TodoContext`) into the controller.
 The database context is used in each of the [CRUD](https://wikipedia.org/wiki/Create,_read,_update_and_delete) methods in the controller.
-* The constructor adds an item to the in-memory database if one doesn't exist.
+The constructor adds an item to the in-memory database if one doesn't exist.

 ## Get to-do items